veryjos/GTAV_OpenVR/README.md

 ## GTA: Vive

-VR support for Grand Theft Auto: V using OpenVR.
-Still somewhat work in progress.
+VR support for Grand Theft Auto: V using OpenVR, some reverse engineering of the game's renderer, and Script Hook V. Still somewhat work in progress.

 Watch a short clip: